JeremyBrent/RUDS_project_1/background.md

 12. What is the relationship between annual working hours and productivity?
 13. What is the correlation between all of the variables we looked at?

+## Conclusions
+Can be found in the readme file.
+Conclusions are split by notebook.

 ## Limitations
 1. Data availability
 2. Project scope/personal skill limitations